 Akiko Hashimoto grew up in Tokyo, London, and Hamburg.
 She received her B.Sc. from the London School of Economics and M.A. and Ph.D. in Sociology from Yale University.
 After working at the United Nations University in Tokyo, she taught Sociology at the University of Pittsburgh for 25 years, and is now Visiting Professor of Sociology and Asian Studies at Portland State University.

 She is author and editor of volumes on cultural sociology and comparative sociology, focused on social constructions of reality in varied cultural settings.
 Her special interests are cultural trauma, war memory, national identity, culture and power, popular culture and media, family and aging.
 Her latest volume is The Long Defeat: Cultural Trauma, Memory and Identity in Japan (Oxford University Press, 2015) which won the 2016 Scholarly Achievement Award of the North Central Sociological Association.
-The book is now available in Japanese (Nihon no Nagai Sengo, Misuzu Shobo Publishers, 2017) and will appear also in Chinese (Beijing Imaginist, 2018).
-She is also author of The Gift of Generations: Japanese and American Perspectives on Aging and the Social Contract (Cambridge University Press, 1996).
-Full profile is available online at www.akikohashimoto.com
+The book is now available in Japanese (Nihon no Nagai Sengo, Misuzu Shobo Publishers, 2017) and Chinese (Beijing Imaginist, 2019).
+She is also author of The Gift of Generations: Japanese and American Perspectives on Aging and the Social Contract (Cambridge University Press, 1996), and co-editor of Imagined Families, Lived Families (SUNY Press, 2008) and Family Support for the Elderly: The international Experience (Oxford University Press, 1992).

 Institute for Advanced Study in the Humanities (KWI), Essen, Germany

-Volker Heins is a senior fellow and head of the research unit "interculturality" at the Institute for Advanced Study in the Humanities (KWI), Essen, Germany.
-He also teaches political theory and political sociology in the faculty of social sciences at the University of Bochum.
-Before returning to Germany, he has taught and researched at various other places, including the Carr Center for Human Rights Policy at Harvard University, Jawaharlal Nehru University in New Delhi, Hebrew University in Jerusalem, and, until recently, the Political Science Department at McGill University, Montreal.
-His publications include: Der Skandal der Vielfalt: Geschichte und Konzepte de Multikulturalismus [The Scandal of Diversity: History and Concepts of Multiculturalism] (2013); Beyond Friend and Foe: The Politics of Critical Theory (2011); Nongovernmental Organizations in International Society: Struggles over Recognition (2008); Rethinking Ethical Foreign Policy: Pitfalls, Possibilities and Paradoxes (co-edited with David Chandler, Routledge, 2007).
+Volker Heins is Permanent Fellow at the Institute for Advanced Study in the Humanities (KWI), Essen, Germany, and a professor of political science at the University of Duisburg-Essen.
+Before returning to Germany, he has taught and researched at various other places, including the Carr Center for Human Rights Policy at Harvard University, Jawaharlal Nehru University in New Delhi, Hebrew University in Jerusalem, and at McGill University, Montreal.
+He is co-founder of the Academy in Exile in Germany.
+For more on his research interests and publications, see: https://kulturwissenschaften.de/en/person/prof-dr-volker-heins.
 Professor Heins was a CCS Visiting Fellow in the Spring of 2009.

 University College Dublin